rapid7/insightconnect-plugins/plugins/topdesk/help.md

 # Description

-TopDesk is a cloud/on-premise ticketing system that focuses on ease of use and extensibility
+TopDesk is a cloud ticketing system that focuses on ease of use and extensibility

 # Key Features